Karen Gorham: Episcopal ministry

 On 26 November 2015, it was announced that Gorham was to be next Bishop of Sherborne, a suffragan bishop in the Diocese of Salisbury.
 On 24 February 2016, she was consecrated a bishop by Justin Welby, Archbishop of Canterbury, at Westminster Abbey.
 On 6 March 2016, she was welcomed into the diocese during a service at Sherborne Abbey.

-In the vacancy following Nick Holtam's retirement on 3 July 2021, Gorham additionally served as acting diocesan bishop (Acting Bishop of Salisbury) until Stephen Lake was inaugurated on 19 June 2022.
+In the vacancy following Nick Holtam's retirement on 3 July 2021, Gorham additionally served as acting diocesan bishop (acting Bishop of Salisbury) until Stephen Lake was inaugurated on 19 June 2022.
+After Lake stepped back from his duties in April 2026, she again took up the acting bishop role.

 Views

 In November 2023, she was one of 44 Church of England bishops who signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".